North Korea Blockchain Conference to Showcase Tech Advances

-North Korea has unveiled its plans to hold a cryptocurrency and blockchain conference.
-This news is being seen by experts as a way for the country to showcase some of its advancement in technology and its support for the blockchain.
+North Korea has unveiled plans to hold a cryptocurrency and blockchain conference.
+Experts see this as a way for the country to showcase its technological advancements and support for blockchain.

-The country announced that it had already started planning to host some of the most prominent experts in blockchain technology and cryptocurrency operations from all over the world.
-These experts will be expected at the Pyongyang Blockchain Conference, which is expected to run for a week.
-Apart from listening to knowledge from the doyens in the crypto industry, delegates and guests of the conference will also “be treated to a tour of the country.”
+The country announced it has begun planning to host prominent experts in blockchain and cryptocurrency from around the world.
+These experts are expected at the Pyongyang Blockchain Conference, which will run for a week.

-“Experts in the Blockchain and crypto industry will gather for the first time in Pyongyang to share their knowledge and vision, establish a connection and discuss business opportunities,” a promotional website for the event said.
+“Experts in the blockchain and crypto industry will gather for the first time in Pyongyang to share knowledge and vision, establish connections, and discuss business opportunities,” a promotional website for the event said.

-North Korea’s continued interest in blockchain technology and digital currencies has been thoroughly documented in recent times.
-Last year, AlienVault, a cybersecurity company, discovered “a software that mines Monero, which sends the crypto to a server at Kim II Sung University in Pyongyang.”
-The Andariel group, a hacking unit from the country, was also alleged to be “behind a crypto-jacking attack on a South Korean company.”
+North Korea’s interest in blockchain and digital currencies has been well documented recently.
+Last year, cybersecurity firm AlienVault discovered software that mines Monero.
+This crypto is sent to a server at Kim Il Sung University in Pyongyang.

-There are speculations that the country has been trying to escape the United States-imposed sanctions through its use of digital currencies.
-According to AlienVault, “Cryptocurrencies may provide a financial lifeline to a country hit hard by sanctions, and as a result, universities in Pyongyang have shown a clear interest in cryptocurrencies.”
+There is speculation that the country uses digital currencies to bypass U.S. sanctions.
+According to AlienVault, cryptocurrencies might provide a financial lifeline to North Korea.
+As a result, universities in Pyongyang have shown clear interest in cryptocurrencies.

 In conclusion